-Whether you need recipes for this week's dinner or are looking to stock your kitchen to make cooking vegan easy, this simple guide to vegan cooking has you covered.
+Whether you need recipes for this week's dinner or are looking to stock your kitchen to make cooking vegan easy, this simple vegan cooking guide has you covered.

-One thing I hear a lot from people who are new to veganism is that cooking vegan food is hard.
+One thing I hear a lot from people who are new to veganism is that cooking vegan food is hard and expensive.
 While this 100% can be true, it absolutely doesn't have to be.

 You just need a properly-stocked kitchen and some super delicious, easy vegan recipes in your arsenal.

 Stocking a vegan kitchen